GRADUATION 2022

 Graduation Week is traditionally comprised of many activities and events across the U.S. Air Force Academy.
 Cadets and their guests take part in receptions, awards ceremonies, baccalaureate services, concerts, parades, air demonstrations, and commissioning ceremonies.
 The week culminates at Falcon Stadium with the iconic graduation ceremony.
 Commencement speakers often include the President of the United States, Vice President, Secretary of Defense, Secretary of the Air Force and Chairman of the Joint Chiefs of Staff.
-This year we are proud to have Secretary of Defense Lloyd James Austin III as our guest speaker.
 At the close of the ceremony, cadets are dismissed and ceremoniously toss their caps into the air.
 Cheers and celebration are quickly silenced by the roar of the legendary Thunderbirds flying overhead to honor the graduating class.

 -